Send the link below via email or IMCopy

-The Volunteer Staff establishes itself as a stand-alone corporation behind the effort and work of Lincoln Arneal (Executive Director), Randy Hawthorne (Foundation Chair) and Megan Kwasnieski Falke (NASC Financial Director).
+The Volunteer Staff establishes itself as a stand-alone corporation behind the leadership and work of Lincoln Arneal (Executive Director), Randy Hawthorne (Foundation Chair) and Megan Kwasnieski Falke (NASC Financial Director).

 The newly formed Volunteer Staff corporation caused the following changes to the organization: